dave-inc/giphy/README.md

 npm start
 ```

+4. Open src > App.js
-4. Update the gif, Google ‘bear gif’ and replace the Image ‘src’ in line 9 with the url of a bear gif (make sure that it has .gif at the end)
+5. Update the gif, Google ‘bear gif’ and replace the Image ‘src’ in line 9 with the url of a bear gif (make sure that it has .gif at the end)

-Remove the following lines of code:
+6. Remove the following lines of code:

 ```
 <p>